amberarchive/C-BikeShare/README.md

 ### Time of the day
 ![222222](https://github.com/amberarchive/C-BikeShare/assets/132808754/360c8a96-6ba9-4ddc-a55b-964c8a81a419)
 The x-axis has a max limit of 100% showing the percentage of rides for each time of day: about 44% rides in the morning, 45% rides in the afternoon, and about 11% rides at night.
 It is easily explained that Morning and Afternoon are the time that people go to work and go home.
-After working hours, the demand for using the bike is dramatically dropdown.
+After working hours, the demand for using the bike is dramatically drop down.

-The y-axis shows the percentage of rides of member and casual riders.
+The y-axis shows the percentage of rides of members and casual riders.

 The percentage inside the body of the graph (pink and blue) is the percentage of rides of each rider type at each time of the day.